dalbay/Node.js-Tutorials/README.md

 - **API** – A service from which we can request some data.
 ##### Example:
-In this example we are offering data from json file.
+In this example we are offering data about the products from a json file.
 This is the data that the API will send to the client when requested.
 **JSON** is a simple text format that looks like a JavaScript Object.
 Each object inside this array has keys which must be of type string and a values attached to each key it.
-- First add another route to our project and a simple placeholder for the response.
+- First add another route(/api) to our project and a simple placeholder for the response for now.
 ```javascript
 const http = require('http');
 const url = require('url');